IVerse-VDV/QubitLab/README.md

 For developing and maintaining Qiskit, the comprehensive quantum computing framework that powers this application.
 Their commitment to open-source quantum computing has democratized access to quantum technology and made projects like this possible.
 The extensive documentation, active community, and regular updates make Qiskit the gold standard for quantum computing education and research.

 **The Streamlit Team**
 For creating a framework that makes building interactive Python applications remarkably straightforward.
-Streamlit's intuitive API and reactive programming model allowed us to focus on quantum computing concepts rather than web development complexity.
+Streamlit intuitive API and reactive programming model allowed us to focus on quantum computing concepts rather than web development complexity.

 **Plotly Developers**
 For providing powerful, GPU accelerated visualization tools that bring quantum states to life.
 The interactive 3D graphics capabilities of Plotly transform abstract quantum mechanics into tangible, explorable objects.

 **The Quantum Computing Community**
 To educators, researchers, and enthusiasts worldwide who freely share knowledge, tutorials, and insights.
-The collaborative spirit of the quantum computing community accelerates learning and innovation for everyone.
+The collaborative spirit of the quantum computing cmmunity accelerates learning and innovation for everyone.

 **Open Source Contributors**
 To all developers who contribute to NumPy, Matplotlib, and the broader Python scientific computing ecosystem.
 These foundational tools enable countless projects across science, engineering, and education.